 heritage arts glass project

 Cultural Heritage

-Creative Writing Beginning
+Creative Writing

-A professional mystery writer will guide you through the process of finding story ideas, developing a plot, creating characters, writing dialogue, and finding the right voice.
-Through lecture, discussion and project work, you will find quiet time, feedback and support to develop a successful literary project.
+A published mystery writer will guide you through the process of finding story ideas, developing a plot, creating characters, writing dialogue, and finding the right voice.
+Through lecture, discussion and project work, you will find feedback and support to develop a successful literary project.
+Class meets in Room 103.
 Instructor Alan Woodruff.

 Photography

-Photography Beginning
+Photography Principals

+heritage arts glass project